-PROJECT NAME Additional Funding - WTP Membrane Filter DATE DEPARTMENT Public Works SPONSOR PW Director REQUESTED AMOUNT \$ 35,000 5.
-5 .
-DESCRIPTION An additional funding of \$35,000 is necessary to complete the FY2 the cost of the consultant support. ditional funding of \$35,000 is necessary to complete the FY24 purchase after negotiating technical and financial factors and set of the consultant support. frame, comprise a "membrane filter", referred to as a "tr nall-diameter hollow threads, which, when connected together in a e Water Treatment Plant (WTP), built in 2007, has room for five years.
-The WTP currently has five filter trains operating that are •
+PROJECT NAME Additional Funding - WTP Membrane Filter DATE 11/08/2023 DEPARTMENT Public Works SPONSOR PW Director REQUESTED AMOUNT \$ 35,000 or oneon DESCRIPTION An additional funding of \$25,000 is present the second black to \$250.000 is present to to \$250.
+An additional funding of \$35,000 is necessary to complete the FY24 the cost of the consultant support.
+4 purchase after negotiating technical and financial factors and The City's water is treated with a sophisticated system of long, sm. frame, comprise a "membrane filter", referred to as a "train".
+The membrane filter trains, which have a predicted life span of 10-15 y currently operating and past their expected useful life. rall-diameter hollow threads, which, when connected together in a water Treatment Plant (WTP), built in 2007, has room for five rears.
+The WTP currently has five filter trains operating that are